 On top of that, Bungie has also added a new screen for Fireteam Privacy, which you can find below:

-There is a separate matchmaking pool for PvP players with cross play releasing in Destiny 2.
+There is a separate matchmaking pool for PvP players with cross play released in Destiny 2.
 This will allow console players to not matchmake with PC players inside Destiny 2’s PvP.
-The matchmaking pool for Destiny 2 PvP cross play is:
+The matchmaking pool for Destiny 2 PvP cross-play is:

 - PC players will match with other PC players.